ISISComputingGroup/ibex_developers_manual/doc/processes/retrospective-notes/Retrospective-Notes-2021.02.03.md

 ### Friday "sprint" went well and was enjoyed on the whole.
 Other ongoing tasks did get in the way of people taking on a specific Friday ticket.
 - it was

-### Discussion about shorter sprints to concentrate on specific matters (c.f. mantid tidy-up week) "Technical Debt Sprint"?
+### Discussion about shorter sprints to concentrate on specific matters (c.f.
+Mantid tidy-up week) "Technical Debt Sprint"?
 Decided not realistic in cycle, but more likely in longer shutdowns.
 - beginning of long shutdown maybe we'll do a technical debt sprint

 ## Items from this retrospective